nixworks/public/news/2010/12/26/README.md

 ##### Turkey
 ### [Four Turkish workers are kidnapped in eastern Afghanistan. ](/news/2010/12/26/four-turkish-workers-are-kidnapped-in-eastern-afghanistan.md)
-_Context: Turkey, Afghan_
+_Context: Afghan, Turkey_

 ##### Somali pirates
 ### [Somali pirates seize a Thai-flagged ship off the coast of Somalia. ](/news/2010/12/26/somali-pirates-seize-a-thai-flagged-ship-off-the-coast-of-somalia.md)
-_Context: Somalia, Thailand, Somali pirates_
+_Context: Somalia, Somali pirates, Thailand_

 ##### Israeli Army
 ### [Israeli forces kill 2 Palestinian militants of the al-Quds Brigades of the Islamic Jihad who were planting an explosive device to be used against an Israeli patrol near the border in the southern Gaza Strip. ](/news/2010/12/26/israeli-forces-kill-2-palestinian-militants-of-the-al-quds-brigades-of-the-islamic-jihad-who-were-planting-an-explosive-device-to-be-used-ag.md)